Ikaroshu/SVHN_Digit_Detection/README.md

-# Classification and Detection with Convolutinal Neural Network
+# Classification and Detection with Convolutional Neural Network

 SVHN data set is train on 3 different neural networks:
 - the author designed model